SanchitAggarwal/apparel-classifiation/README.md

 |**avg / total**|**0.76**      |**0.75**      |**0.75**      |**12**|

 #### **Experiment 2:** *Bag of Words on HoG Features  + SVM - 30% Validation* ####
-We then run the pipeline on 4 classes.
+We then run the pipeline on 4 classes with  Bag of words on Hog Features.
 The model is performing really bad.
 Hence We tried some improvements.

 |                      |precision|  recall|  f1-score|  support|
 | -------------        |:-------:| ------:| --------:|--------:|